ASEAN warns on risk of Taiwan 'miscalculation', ready to help dialogue | Law-Order

 ASEAN warns on risk of Taiwan 'miscalculation', ready to help dialogue

-The Association of Southeast Asian Nations made the remarks in a statement from foreign ministers after its chair, Cambodia had urged all sides to de-escalate tension over Taiwan.
-The meeting in Phnom Penh of the 10-nation bloc, which is being attended by a string of other countries including China and the United States, has been overshadowed by developments in Taiwan following the visit by the U.S. House speaker Nancy Pelosi.
+The Association of Southeast Asian Nations made the remarks in a statement from its foreign ministers after its chair, Cambodia urged all sides to de-escalate tension over Taiwan.
+The meeting in Phnom Penh of the 10-member bloc, which is being joined by a string of top officials from other countries including China and the United States, has been overshadowed by developments in Taiwan following the visit by the U.S. House speaker Nancy Pelosi.

-"ASEAN stands ready to play a constructive role in facilitating peaceful dialogue between all parties," ASEAN said as it called for maximum restraint and for parties to refrain from provocative action.
-The Pelosi trip, the highest level U.S. visit to self-ruled Taiwan in 25 years, has sparked outrage in China, which has responded with a burst of military exercises and other activity in the area.
+"ASEAN stands ready to play a constructive role in facilitating peaceful dialogue between all parties," ASEAN said as it called for maximum restraint and for all sides to refrain from provocation.
+The Pelosi trip, the highest-level U.S. visit to self-ruled Taiwan in 25 years, has sparked outrage in China, which has responded with a burst of military exercises and other activity in the area.

-Southeast Asian countries tend to tread a careful line in trying to balance their relations with China and the United States, wary of getting in between the superpowers.
-U.S. Secretary of State Antony Blinken, in comments after talks with his Indian counterpart Subrahmanyam Jaishankar, said he had been able to compare notes with a close partner "as we head into these very important ASEAN meetings".
+Southeast Asian countries tend to tread a careful line in trying to balance their relations with China and the United States, wary of angering either of the major powers.
+Speaking in Phnom Penh, China's Foreign Minister Wang Yi called Pelosi's visit "manic, irresponsible and highly irrational", China's CCTV reported.

+Pelosi has dismissed Chinese criticism of her visit and a senior U.S. official said on Wednesday that U.S. Secretary of State Antony Blinken had raised the prospect of the visit with Wang last month.
+Chinese state media said there was no plan for Wang and Blinken to meet in Cambodia.

+China's foreign ministry said a meeting between Wang and his Japanese counterpart on the sidelines of the ASEAN gathering had been canceled, citing displeasure over a G7 statement urging China to resolve tension over Taiwan peacefully.
+Blinken did not raise Pelosi's visit on Thursday in remarks to reporters in Cambodia.

-"We have a shared vision together for a free and open Indo-Pacific," said Blinken, who is not expected to hold a meeting with Chinese Foreign Minister Wang Yi in Cambodia.
-Blinken, who is among 27 foreign ministers set to join an ASEAN Regional Forum security meeting on Friday, said his meeting with Jaishankar had covered "the situation in Sri Lanka, Burma, and a number of other hot spots".
+After meeting his Indian counterpart, Subrahmanyam Jaishankar, Blinken hailed a "shared vision ... for a free and open Indo-Pacific".
+Blinken, who is among 27 foreign ministers set to join an ASEAN Regional Forum security meeting on Friday, said his talks with Jaishankar had covered "the situation in Sri Lanka, Burma, and a number of other hot spots".

 PUSHING MYANMAR The ASEAN talks had been expected to focus on the bloc's foundering diplomatic push to resolve the crisis in Myanmar, also known as Burma, which has been in turmoil since the military seized power in a coup last year.

-The Myanmar junta last week defended the executions as "justice for the people", brushing off a deluge of international condemnation.
-Myanmar is not represented at this week's ASEAN meetings after its military declined a proposal to send a non-junta representative.
+The Myanmar junta last week defended the executions as "justice for the people", brushing off a barrage of international condemnation.
+Myanmar is a member of ASEAN but is not represented at this week's meetings after its military declined a proposal to send a non-junta representative.
 ASEAN has barred the generals until progress in the peace plan is demonstrated.

 Some members of ASEAN have been increasingly strident in their criticism of Myanmar.
-Singapore's foreign ministry said on Wednesday Myanmar had "disrespected" the peace effort, adding that "without any progress on this front, further engagement with the Myanmar military authorities would be of limited value".
+Singapore's foreign ministry said on Wednesday Myanmar had "disrespected" the peace effort.

-Still, some analysts and diplomats question what other measures ASEAN, which has a tradition of non-interference in each other's internal affairs, will be prepared to take against fellow member Myanmar.
+"Without any progress on this front, further engagement with the Myanmar military authorities would be of limited value," the Singapore ministry said.
+Still, some analysts and diplomats question what other measures ASEAN, which has a tradition of non-interference in each other's internal affairs, will be prepared to take against Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)